ess-dmsc-dram/documents/investigations/MultiDimensionalInvestigation/distributed_data_structures/kitware.md

 * [vtkCompositeDataSet](https://www.vtk.org/doc/nightly/html/classvtkCompositeDataSet.html)
 * [vtkMultiBlockDataSet](https://www.vtk.org/doc/nightly/html/classvtkMultiBlockDataSet.html)

 for potential distributed (and sparse, hierarchical) data sets.
+However looking into these elements, they don't seem to have a direct connection with distributed data sets, but they can be rather used to build sparse, hierarchical data sets.

 ## vtkDataObject family